allegro/json-avro-converter/README.md

 ```

 ### Additional Properties
 A Json object can have additional properties of unknown types, which is not compatible with the Avro schema.
-So solve this problem during Json to Avro object conversion, we introduced a special field: `_ab_additional_properties` typed as a nullable `map` from string to string:
+To solve this problem during Json to Avro object conversion, we introduce a special field: `_ab_additional_properties` typed as a nullable `map` from `string` to `string`:

 ```json
 {